SAP-samples/teched2023-IN266/exercises/ex0/README.md

-# Cloud Integration Automation Service - Overview
+# Exercise 1 : Getting Started

 In this exercise, you will will get an overview of the capabilities of CIAS which will be helpful for the successful completion of the hands-on exercise.